mitydigital/statamic-sitemapamic/README.md

 > Sitemapamic is a XML sitemap generator for Statamic 3.3

+Sitemapamic creates a sitemap.xml file for your Statamic site, and includes:
+- automatic route registration for `sitemap.xml`
+- automatic updates as your content changes
+- caching for performance (with a set time, or until content changes)
+- support for multi-site on the same or different domains
+- support for splitting large sites in to multiple smaller sitemaps
+- console commands for manual cache clearing

 This addon will create and cache a XML sitemap for your site, and include:

 - entries from your collections